conlusive/MyLib/README.md

 # MyLib.exe

-MyLib.exe is a lightweight Windows executable library designed to provide
+MyLib.exe is an online library web application built with Django.

 ## Features

-- Easy to use Windows executable
+- Manage books and authors
-- Lightweight and fast
+- User registration and authentication
-- Simple integration
+- Browse and search books online

 ## Installation